Skip to content

 Confirm control effectiveness by verifying:

-1. Agent-level default moderation is set to the correct level (Medium minimum for Zone 1, High for Zone 2+) for each agent based on its governance zone classification
+1. The agent-effective default per-prompt moderation level is set to the correct value (Moderate minimum for Zone 1, High for Zone 2+) for each agent based on its governance zone classification

-2. Topic-level moderation overrides are documented with appropriate approval (Zone 2+) and no prohibited downgrades to Low exist in Zone 3 agents
+2. Per-topic moderation overrides are documented with appropriate approval (Zone 2+) and no prohibited downgrades to Low exist in Zone 3 agents

 3. Custom safety messages are configured for all Zone 3 agents and align with organizational voice and regulatory requirements